 Interleukin-1 (IL-1) blockade may interfere with the immune response to infections.
-Treatment with another medication that works through inhibition of IL-1 has been associated with an increased risk of serious infections, and serious infections have been reported in patients taking ARCALYST.
-ARCALYST is not recommended for use with tumor necrosis factor (TNF) inhibitors because this may increase risk of serious infections.
-ARCALYST should be discontinued if a patient develops a serious infection.
-Treatment with ARCALYST should not be initiated in patients with an active or chronic infection.
+Treatment with another medication that works through inhibition of IL-1 or inhibition of tumor necrosis factor (TNF) is not recommended as this may increase the risk of serious infection.
+Serious, life-threatening infections have been reported in patients taking ARCALYST.
+Do not initiate treatment with ARCALYST in patients with an active or chronic infection.

 Discontinue ARCALYST if a patient develops a serious infection.

 It is possible that taking drugs such as ARCALYST that block IL-1 may increase the risk of tuberculosis (TB) or other atypical or opportunistic infections.

 Although the impact of ARCALYST on infections and the development of malignancies is not known, treatment with immunosuppressants, including ARCALYST, may result in an increase in the risk of malignancies.

 Hypersensitivity reactions associated with ARCALYST occurred in clinical trials.
 Discontinue ARCALYST and initiate appropriate therapy if a hypersensitivity reaction occurs.